Do you worry about getting paid as a lawyer? Jennifer Rose gives you a practical solution to getting paid even when your client cannot afford you.

 Before accepting a guarantee agreement, make certain that your client understands the agreement and consents to payment of fees by the third- party payor.
 Generally, this is not a problem: the prospective client dearly wants your representation and will almost always agree to payment of your fees by the guarantor!
 Lest you fall into an unwanted ethical conundrum, do not accept a cosigner’s agreement to guarantee your fees in the absence of the client’s consent.

 While you will submit a duplicate itemized statement of your fees to the cosigner, under certain circumstances it may be appropriate to submit a “sanitized” statement to the cosigner, which deletes certain particulars.
 (In these cases, the client should be encouraged to share his complete copy of your statement to the cosigner so that the cosigner understands the work undertaken.)
 Because there is no attorney-client relationship between the attorney and the cosigner, the cosigner could be subject to a subpoena to testify.
 A subpoena duces tecum could yield valuable discovery information to the opposing party.
-Similarly, the client’s itemized bill may reveal confidential information which should not be disclosed to the cosigner.
+Similarly, the client’s itemized bill may reveal confidential information that should not be disclosed to the cosigner.

 JOINDER AND GUARANTEE AGREEMENT